 Biggar Ramblers run short walks of 1.5-3 miles every month.
-The walks are over easy terrain with little ascent or decent and are at a slow pace.
-The group meet outside the fruit shop in Biggar at 9.30am on the second Tuesday in the month.
-Note these walks won’t run through December, January and February.
+The walks are over easy terrain with little ascent or descent and are at a slow pace.
+The group meet in front of the Corn Exchange in Biggar.
+The walks vary each month and more details can be obtained from the walk leaders or group website.

 More information: Biggar Ramblers website

 Clyde Valley Ramblers